-Procured cells are transferred to another HTA licensed establishment for processing and storage, under the terms of a service level agreement (SLA).
-Serology testing of donor blood samples is also covered under the terms of the same SLA.
+Procured cells are transferred to another HTA-licensed establishment for processing and storage under the terms of a service level agreement (SLA).
+The responsibilities of each establishment in relation to labelling, packaging, transport, testing, processing and reporting are clearly defined in the SLA, which also clarifies how serious adverse events or reactions are to be reported.